bertvv/ansible-role-dhcp/README.md

 ### Subnet declarations

 The role variable `dhcp_subnets` contains a list of dicts, specifying the subnet declarations to be added to the DHCP configuration file.
 Every subnet declaration should have an `ip` and `netmask`, other options are not mandatory.
-We start this section with an example, a compelete overview of supported options follows.
+We start this section with an example, a complete overview of supported options follows.

 ```Yaml
 dhcp_subnets: